 Approved Vendors - Approved vendors are those who have been awarded a contract for a particular category of items through the competitively procured process or otherwise identified for other reasons.
-These contract categories and vendors are listed in TEAMS.

 NOTE: A vendor is not automatically an approved vendor if listed with a Vendor ID in the system.